 - Enable the Resume feature in the list.

-Play a track on your phone and then boot your PC.
+Now, to verify how Spotify integrates with Windows 11’s Resume, open the app on your phone, play a track, and then turn on your PC.
 You will see a Spotify widget on the lock screen.

 My Spotify Resume experience